List of Sekirei characters: Matsu

 Prior to the beginning of the story, Matsu was a member of the first Disciplinary Squad led by Miya.
-Later, she stole the #8 Jinki, leading her to live in a secret room at Izumo Inn to avoid being captured by MBI.
-Her Jinki (numbered #2) was a prize for the winner of the second match of the Third Stage, and ended up in the hands of the Ashikabi of the East after the winner was attacked.
+Later, she stole Jinki #8, leading her to live in a secret room at Izumo Inn to avoid being captured by MBI.
+Her Jinki (numbered #2) was a prize for the winner of the second match of the Third Stage, and ended up in the hands of the Eastern Ashikabi after the winner was attacked.